ChenjieXu/pyzxing/README.md

 A Python wrapper of [ZXing library](https://github.com/zxing/zxing). python-zxing does not work properly and is out of maintenance.
 So I decide to create this repository so that Pythoneers can take advantage of ZXing library with minimum effort.

+## Features

+- Super easy to get hands on ZXing with Python
+- Structured outputs
+- Scan multiple barcodes in one picture
+- Scan multiple pictures in parallel, which seepd up 77%.

 ## Installation
 Installing from [Github source](https://github.com/ChenjieXu/pyzxing.git) is recommended :